mammerla/spfx-basic-webpart/README.md

 So, once Gulp finds that my build is already ready to go, it will open up my browser to the SharePoint Workbench.

-SharePoint Workbench is a local, lightweight debugging tool that helps me debug and see my part changes quickly.
+SharePoint Workbench is a local, lightweight debugging tool that helps me debug and see web part changes quickly.
-It's got some nice tools as well for seeing my changes in a mobile or tablet.
+It's got some nice tools as well for seeing changes in a mobile or tablet.

 ## Demo Script Part 2: Add Office UI Fabric to make it look good

-The Facilities status part doesn't look as good as it possibly could.

-For my Facilities Part, I'll use some Fabric React components to my Framework Part, and also take advantage of Fabric Core, which provides responsive layout capabilities.
-I've already added Office Fabric React to my project via one npm install command.
-Now I'm ready to use these components in my application.
+For the Facilities Part, we'll use some Fabric React components to my Framework Part, and also take advantage of Fabric Core, which provides responsive layout capabilities.

-Add snippet #4 at the top of the file.
+Add this snippet at the top of the file:

 ```
 import